for-giobbe/BASE/tutorial_3.md

 The files generated are exactly the same as an analysis which included only ubiquitous genes OGs.
 Due to the ```--verbose``` flag we also get a ```.tmp.full.out folder``` which contains all the intermediate and temporary file of the analyses.
-We can then proceed straight to the ```--extract``` step by typing:
+We can then proceed to the ```--extract``` step by typing:

 ```
 sh ../BASE.sh --extract --input _non-ubiquitous_OGs_0VS1
 ```

-In a first scenario, we want to extract the values of a branch without allowing any missing data in the relative clade.
+In a first scenario, we want to extract the values of the two branches without allowing any missing data in the relative clades.
 To do so we can just specify ```--min_spp x```.
 Let's type:

 ```
 sh ../BASE.sh --extract --input _non-ubiquitous_OGs_0VS1 --labels branch.lst --min_spp x
 ```

-We can see that the outpur clearly states where the criteria was not met for certain OGs, as we can observe from the ```no_branch``` labels in ```_non-ubiquitous_OGs_0VS1/branch.branch_of_interest.min.spp.2.dNdS.summary```
+We can see that the outpur clearly states the OGs where the criteria was not met, as we can observe from the ```no_branch``` labels in the ```_non-ubiquitous_OGs_0VS1/branch.branch_of_interest.min.spp.2.dNdS.summary``` file:

 ```
 branch/clade        OG      spp_n  dNdS       t      dN      dS